NRWLDev/fastapi-problem/README.md

 which will be used as the `type`, if not provided the `type` is derived from the class name.

-And will render a json response with status as the status code:
+And will return a JSON response with `exc.status` as the status code and response body:

 ```json
 {